 I have not been writing and updating the blog in the last months.
-In fact, I wrote the last blogpost halfheartedly.
-It was then I decided to opt for a break and I have given a month’s time to me to think clearly.
-Today, in the morning of Eid al-Adha I have opened the blog to write a recipe again.
+In fact, I wrote the last blog post halfheartedly.
+It was then I decided to opt for a break and I have given a month's time to me to think clearly.
+Today, on the morning of Eid al-Adha I opened the blog to write a recipe again.
 I selected a few pictures which I clicked more than two years back for the post.
-Here in this post, I will be sharing the recipe of Sheer Khurma.
+Here in this post, I will be sharing the recipe for Sheer Khurma.

 Inter-religious marriages have their own perks.
 At least my marriage has.
-I have been blessed with the best of both religion, mine, and Mehebub’s and vice versa.
-I have learned the similarities, the cultural beauties and that obviously is inclusive of food.
+I have been blessed with the best of both religions, mine, and Mehebub's, and vice versa.
+I have learned the similarities, and the cultural beauties and that obviously is inclusive of food.
 Over the years I have realized again and again that food has no religion.
 It brings us close; makes a unit full of respect.

 Hyderabadi Sheer Khurma in a Bengali household!

 I have had Sheer Khurma before especially whenever I was in Hyderabad.
 Hyderabadi Sheer Khurma is one of my favorite milk-based delicacies.
 However, I had the toned-down Bengali Muslim version of Hyderabadi Sheer Khurma at my in-law's place.
 Later on, I cooked the Hyderabadi Sheer Khurma for them and my attempt was appraised.
 Let me tell you the food cooked in the Bengali Muslim households in West Bengal is quite different; simple in fact.
 It has not been about the meat but more about vegetables and simple yet flavorful cooking.
 I will for sure share Bengali Muslim recipes in the future.